-Spaying Your Female Dog
+Spaying a Dog

 I love all dogs, but that doesn't mean that I want puppies.
 When you adopt a dog from a shelter, the dog is already spayed or will be shortly after adoption.
 However, you may still have questions about the whole process.
 The best thing that you can do to ease your insecurities is to make sure that you know everything you can about the surgery.